waynodiablo/Oystercard/pills/clojure.md

 ---

-The reason is that launch the missiles will be evaluated and the return value will be passed to `if` before it has a chance to test whether the button has been pressed! :(
+The reason is that `(launch-the-missiles)` will be evaluated and the return value will be passed to `if` before it has a chance to test whether the button has been pressed! :(

 Clojure gets around this by making *if a special form*.
 Arguments are *not* evaluated first.
 Phew!